xmengkinaxis/SRE/SRE/Basic Knowledge.md

 - helm install --dry-run: pretend to install the manifests file and try to display the manifests files.
 - helm install prod: // kubectl create namespace prod (dev) in advance
 - kubectl get all -n prod: confirm the deployment is successful
-- helm list: check the number of releases in the host.
+- helm list: check the number of releases in the host; list all Helm releases.
-- helm upgrade (prod)：if any environment needs to update with image details, versions, replica count, storage memory etc…, we can do that with upgrade by without bringing down the original state
+- helm upgrade (prod)：if any environment needs to update with image details, versions, replica count, storage memory etc…, we can do that with upgrade by without bringing down the original state; update a Helm release.
 - helm rollback (prod): rollback to previous state
 - helm package: package the chart and deploy it to Github, S3, or any chart repository
 - helm uninstall (dev): uninstall the helm release; it will remove all of the resources associated with the last release of the chart.
 - helm create (mychart): create a chart
+- helm version: show both the client and server version
+- helm init; // install on MacOs: brew install kubernetes-helm
+- helm repo list
+- helm repo search (mariadb)
+- helm install stable/mariadb
+- helm status // ???
+- helm delete --deleted (--all)/ ???

 For Kubernetes, it is equivalent to yum(Red Hat), apt(Debian、Ubuntu), or homebrew(macOS, Linux).

 A *release* represent an instance of a chart running in a Kubernetes cluster.
 Each release has its own unique name.

+[In Helm 3, Tiller will be removed](https://helm.sh/blog/helm-3-preview-pt2/), because the tiller inside a K8s cluster has too much poewr such as CREATE/UPDATE/DELETE and it causes some security issues.
+So, the Helm 3 client library will communicate directly with the Kubernetes API server not via Tiller.

 ## Terraform